TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: TG-NAS: A Model-based Zero-cost Proxy

-In this work, we propose TG-NAS, a general zero-cost proxy method for neural architecture search with a transformer embedding generator and a graph neural network trainer, supporting unseen operators in new search spaces.
-The embedding generator produces the desired feature embeddings with various techniques and the GCN trainer functions as a model-based predictor to predict the accuracy (or ranking) of a given architecture.
-Finally, the data-independent predicted ranking will guide the search algorithm as shown in Fig. \ref{fig:framework}.
+In this work, we propose TG-NAS, a general model-based zero-cost proxy method for neural architecture search with a transformer embedding generator and a graph neural network predictor, supporting unseen operators in new search spaces.
+The embedding generator produces the desired feature embeddings with various techniques and the GCN predictor was trained with existing NAS benchmarks to predict the accuracy (or ranking) of a given architecture.
+Finally, the data-independent predicted ranking will guide the search algorithm as shown in Figure \ref{fig:framework}.